Concepts

 The Editor application used to create and modify templates.

-The Stubs application is used to create and work with stubs.
+The Inbox application is used to create and work with stubs.